 How to celebrate Eid-ul-Zuha at home?

-• Dress up in new traditional clothes and offer Dua & recite the name of Allah, at the Mosque.
+• Dress up in new traditional clothes, offer Dua & recite the name of Allah, at the Mosque.

 • To keep up the celebration mood in full swing, invite your relatives and friends at your place to celebrate the festival of Eid-ul-Zuha together.